Open-Markets-Initiative/Directory/Organizations/Jpx/Protocols/TseEquities/MarketByOrder.md

-## TseEquities Flex: Tokyo arrowhead Market by Order tag-stream feed
+## TseEquities Market By Order: Tokyo arrowhead Market by Order tag-stream feed

 Tag-stream binary market data feed published by the Tokyo Stock Exchange arrowhead platform.
 Distributes order-by-order and execution events for cash equities on Tokyo, Nagoya, Fukuoka, and Sapporo exchanges using length-prefixed tags carried over Udp multicast with a Tcp retransmission and snapshot service.